usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-discrimination on the basis of disability, ensuring that communications with people with disabilities are as effective as communications with people without disabilities, and providing people with disabilities an equal opportunity to participate in or benefit from the entity’s services, programs, or activities.
-132
+discrimination on the basis of disability, ensuring that communications with people with disabilities are as effective as communications with people without disabilities, and providing people with disabilities an equal opportunity to participate in or benefit from the entity’s services, programs, or activities. {% fn 132 %}

 Some commenters suggested that the Department should require public entities to adopt procedures and timelines for how individuals with disabilities could request